 Overview

-The D.Prof in Criminal Justice is a unique programme offered at the University of Central Lancashire (UCLan) designed for professionals working in the Criminal Justice sector who are interested in furthering their development as expert practitioners.
+The D.Prof in Criminal Justice is a unique programme offered at The University of Lancashire designed for professionals working in the Criminal Justice sector who are interested in furthering their development as expert practitioners.

 Why study with us